Your family member or best friend has been diagnosed with cancer. Life, as you know it, has forever changed.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cancer patients ride an emotional roller coaster as they navigate doctors, tests and procedures.
-What should you know in order to be most helpful to them?
+Those who have cancer ride an emotional roller coaster as they navigate doctors, tests and procedures.
+What should you know to be most helpful to them?

 “It’s important for your loved one to hear, ‘I get it.
 This is hard for you,’” says psychosocial oncologist Joel Marcus, PsyD.